 List of directories included in the server distribution.
 When blank, the entire IcePatch2 server repository is used as the server distribution.

-A regular server node can have two types of children:
+A regular server node can have the following types of children:

-An IceBox server node can have only one type of children:
+An IceBox server node can have the following types of children: